 Even with all of J. Michael Straczynski’s preparation, the show isn’t perfect.
 The first season is notoriously slow-paced.
 Its fifth and final season, meanwhile, is often remembered as being a bit half-baked and out of place.
 (I would argue Season Five's reputation is a bit overblown.
 It actually works well as an extended epilogue to earlier parts of the show.)

 There are also elements of the show that have aged poorly with time.
-Babylon 5 featured some of the most impressive space battles of its time, but it also relied on mid-90s CGI that looks somewhat primitive nearly thirty years later.
+Babylon 5 featured some of the most impressive space battles of its time, but it also relied on mid-90s CGI that looks primitive nearly thirty years later.

 Whatever its flaws might be, however, there’s a richness to Babylon 5 that just adds up to something uniquely fulfilling when taken altogether.